backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 AMI.md

 - **AMIs are stored in S3** but we cannot view them.
 - We can copy EBS and instance store backed AMIs.
 - There are *no charges on copying an AMI*.
+- Use a **Golden AMI** to get EC2 instances ready quicker.
+In the Golden AMI install your applications, OS dependencies etc, all the *static installation components*.

 > [!important] When the new AMI is copied from region A into region B, it **automatically creates a snapshot in region B because AMIs are based on the underlying snapshots**.